-4.1 What liabilities are there to tax on the acquisition, holding or disposal of, or receipt of income from investments in your jurisdiction?
+4.1 What liabilities are there to tax on the acquisition, holding or disposal of, or receipt of income from investments made by a non-resident in your jurisdiction?

-Income from investments are prima facie subject to income tax, though there are many exemptions which an individual or company entering into the Singapore jurisdiction may be able to avail itself.
-For example, foreign-sourced income received by tax resident individuals are exempt from tax, provided that such income is not received by the individual through a partnership in Singapore.
-Interest from debt securities derived by individuals (except where such income is derived through a partnership in Singapore or from the carrying on of a trade, business or profession) is also tax exempt.
+Income from investments is prima facie subject to income tax, though there are many exemptions where an individual or company entering the Singapore jurisdiction may be able to avail itself.
+For example, foreign-sourced income received by non-resident individuals are exempt from tax.
+Interest from debt securities derived by individuals (except where such income is derived through a partnership in Singapore or from the carrying on of a trade, business or profession) is also tax-exempt.